julianperrott/WowClassicGrindBot/README.md

 For TBC you have to download expansion.MPQ (1.8Gb) can get here: https://mega.nz/file/7ZwAVaQI#L0qvvU1uuRPFY5jGBErKaVpzmJQ4JhOv3nOrkQ-ppbQ and copy next to the common-2.MPQ file.

+## 3. System Requirements

+    1. Nvidia Control panel settings
+    Make sure the `Image Sharpening` under the `Manage 3D Settings`-> Global settings or Program Settings(for WoW) is set to `Sharpening Off, Scaling disabled`!

 ## 4. Build the bot